ArpitChaudhary1/Higher-Lower-game/README.md

 ---
 ✅ Future Improvements
 ---
-Add more categories in the dataset
+Add more categories to the dataset.

-Track high scores using file/database
+Track high scores using a  file/databa.se

-Add a GUI version using Tkinter or PyGame
+Add a GUI version using Tkinter or PyGame.

-Implement a timed challenge mode
+Implement a timed challenge. .mode

+📜 License
+---
+This project is open-source and free to use under the MIT License.